 Want to see what’s happening in Northwood Hills?
 The Northwood Hills Breeze gets published and mailed to residents about four times per year with tons of useful information including details about new regulations or initiatives from the city, helpful tips related to the particular season we’re in, a community calendar, a real estate report, contact information for Board members, a bulk trash collection schedule, and much more!
 Local businesses advertise in it as well, which helps to underwrite the cost of the publication and showcases service providers who cater to Northwood Hills.
-Check out our most recent newsletter.
-To find out about some of our recent projects and to learn more about our membership benefits, see below.
+Read our most recent newsletter.
+To find out about some of our recent projects, check out our blog posts below.
+To learn more about the benefits of membership, visit the Benefits page.

 Interested in joining?
 Join now at a pro-rated amount and enjoy benefits through the rest of 2019.
 Please pay online or mail your check for $200 to NHHA, PO Box 800874, Dallas, TX 75380.
 Thanks for your support!

 NHHA partnered with the City of Dallas Office of Emergency Management to offer an interactive training for our residents to help prepare for the next disaster or severe weather event.
 The presentation helped residents: identify potential hazards in our area; learn what to do before, during, and after a disaster; learn how to make a plan and build an emergency kit; and get a refresher on how to stay informed.